jfrench206/audio-vibrator/README.md

 [Click here to use the app.](https://jfrench206.github.io/audio-vibrator/)

 ## Current status:
-3/22 - Front end is mocked up, working on adding multiple oscillators
+3/22 - Front end is mocked up & audio is tuneable, working on adding multiple oscillators

 ## Dev guide